3 Basic Facts To Know About Workers’ Compensation

 #2: Whether Fault Will Change A Claim’s Value

-Unlike bodily injury lawsuits in civil court, Workers' Compensation benefits are awarded without regard to fault.
+Unlike bodily injury lawsuits in civil court, workers’ compensation benefits are awarded without regard to fault.
 If you had an injury on the job because of a mistake you made, it does not matter: You are still entitled to recover benefits.
-We once saw a claim from a construction worker that sawed himself off of a beam while building a house.
+We once saw a claim from a construction worker who sawed himself off a beam while building a house.
 That was not a bar to recovery.
 It also is true that the employer does not have to be negligent in any way for benefits to be awarded.
-Neither negligence on your part or your employer's part will be considered.
+Neither negligence on your part or your employer’s part will be considered.

 In order to receive benefits, you must have been an employee when the injury occurred.
 This statement sounds simple, but it is not.
 Often, employers try to classify workers as “independent contractors” in order to try to escape liability for their injuries, but it turns out that the law has an acid test to determine who is and who is not an employee and each case turns on its facts.

 Even if you are clearly an employee, the injury must have arisen out of the employment and must have occurred in the course of your employment.
 For example, normal commutes to and from work are not covered (although there are numerous exceptions to that rule).
 Certain impairments may arise from work even if the health issue first arises off the job.
 Disabling events such as a heart attack or stroke may occur at home but may have been caused in part by work stresses and therefore may be eligible for indemnity and medical care.
 Again, each case turns on its facts and the legal implications of those facts may not be self-evident.